stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

        defaultGolden "html" (htmlRendered somePage)
 ```

 Just like the previous example, after running the test we will have a new directory `.golden/html/` that contains our actual and golden file.
-But what would happen if we would have to change our HTML template ?
+But what happens if we would have to change our HTML template?

-In the practice changes may include several lines and tags but to make a simple example, let's edit the body of our HTML to "Goodbye Golden Testers" and run the tests.
+In practice changes may include several lines and tags but to make a simple example, let's edit the body of our HTML to "Goodbye Golden Testers" and run the tests.

 ```shell
 test/Html/HtmlGoldenSpec.hs:11:5: